 Reasons to Keep Credit Card Accounts Open

 If you have an account with a high credit limit and no or only a low balance, closing the account will reduce your total credit limit, which can lower your credit score.
+Even if you close a card on which you have a high balance, if the card is not maxed out, closing it could lower your score.
 And if you have had the account for a very long time, closing it will decrease the average age of your credit history, which also lowers your credit score.

 The Third Option: Keep the Card But Don’t Use It

 If you think closing a credit card account will negatively impact your credit history (perhaps because it has no balance or a low balance, or you have had it a long time), and the card doesn’t have any fees that apply unless you use it, consider keeping the account open, but stop using the card.
-Use it seldom or never, and pay it off during the grace period, before interest is added.
+Use it seldom and pay it off during the grace period, before interest is added.
+(If you never use the card, eventually the creditor will close the account for nonuse.)
 If it has an outstanding balance, work at paying off the balance, but don’t use it for additional purchases or cash advances.

 Closing a Credit Card Account That Has a Balance